TimiMakkonen/Minesweeper/README.md

 ## Fixes and features left to consider/implement

-* Add an option to add mines by percentage, not by quantity.
 * Add more serialisation options.
 * Add verifications to deserialisation methods to check validity of the given game.
 * Make "Game's" deserialise method safer by guaranteeing that 'Game' is left in valid condition even if if throws.
 * Add more tests.
+  * Add tests to 'Game::maxProportionOfMines'.
+  * Add tests to 'Game::minProportionOfMines'.
+  * Add tests to 'proportion-of-mines constructors'.
+  * Add tests to "proportion-of-mines 'newGames'".
 * Implement Pimpl to clear up the public API.
 * Add doxygen.
-* Remove calls to public methods from the private methods within the same class.